xdoko01/pgRPG/README.md

 ### 2023-02-20 Behavioral trees support templates
   - Sub-tree of behavior tree can be stored in a file or in the `template` section of the quest and loaded from there.
 Those templates can be called with parameters that are dynamically added to the template definition upon the load (similar to entity templates).

+### 2023-05-05 New Argument for Processors - step
+  - Newly, the processor does not need to run every time.
+There is new optional parameter `step` (by default set to `1`) that marks the frequency of processor execution.
+(1 means every cycle, 2 means every second cycle, 5 means every 5th cycle).
+  - This might become handy, if the processor is resource heavy and does not need to run real-time.
+For example, processor for checking if the entity has reached the destination position
+  - Example of processor definition: `["new.position_system.perform_check_on_target_position_processor:PerformCheckOnTargetPositionProcessor", {"step": 1000}]`

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`